 Many people wonder where the name Geordie comes from and two possible explanations exist.
 One explanation derives from the Jacobite rebellion of 1715.
 A year earlier a German Protestant had been apppointed as King of Great Britain, despite strong claims from the Catholic James Stuart, also known as the ‘old pretender’.
 A large army of Scots and Northumbrians wished for James Stuart to take the crown and called themselves the Jacobites.
 All Northumbrian towns declared support for the Jacobites with the one major and important exception of Newcastle.
 As Newcastle’s trade and livelihood depended so vitally on royal approval, its merchants and gentry could not risk becoming involved in a plot against the new king so officially the folk of Newcastle had to declare for King ‘Geordie’ – Geordie being a nickname for George.
-This is turn angered the Jacobites who began referring to those supporters of King George as Geordie’s men.
+This in turn angered the Jacobites who began referring to those supporters of King George as Geordie’s men.
 The other explanation discounts the historical theory and suggests that it stems from George Stephenson who, as mentioned earlier, invented a miner’s lamp.
 This was in 1815 and over time the lamps and then the miners themselves became known as Geordies.
-It is not clear which explanation is true but, either way, it does not detract from the fact that Geordies are still some of the greatest people on Earth!
-Famous for their friendly welcome and good sense of humour, they are typically seen as honest working class folk who may not have much but would give the coat off their back if you were cold.
+It is not clear which explanation is true but, either way, it does not detract from the fact that Geordies are some of the greatest folk on Earth!
+Famous for their friendly welcome and daft sense of humour, they are typically seen as honest working class folk who may not have much but would give the coat off their back if you were cold.

 The Geordie accent is one of the most endearing in the United Kingdom with expressions such as ‘Why aye man’, ‘Y’alreet pet’ and ‘Gannin doon the Toon’ meaning ‘Of course’, ‘Are you alright darling’ and ‘Going to the town centre’.
 The dialect contains a large amount of vocabulary and distinctive words and pronunciations not used in other parts of the United Kingdom and has much of its origins in the language spoken by the Anglo-Saxon populations who migrated to England after the end of Roman Imperial rule.
 This language was the forerunner of Modern English but while the dialects of other English regions have been heavily altered by the influences of other foreign languages, particularly Latin and Norman French, the Geordie dialect retains many elements of the old language.
 An example of this is the pronunciation of certain words; ‘dead’, ‘cow’, ‘go’, ‘house’ and ‘strong’ are pronounced ‘deed’, ‘coo’, ‘gan’, ‘hoos’ and ‘strang’ which is how they were pronounced in the Anglo-Saxon language.
 ‘Bairn’ and ‘hyem’, meaning ‘child’ and ‘home’, respectively, are examples of Geordie words with origins in Scandinavia.
 Some words used in the Geordie dialect are used elsewhere in the Northern United Kingdom.
 The words ‘bonny’ meaning ‘pretty’, ‘howay’ meaning ‘come on’, ‘stot’ meaning ‘bounce’ and ‘hadaway’ meaning ‘go away’ or ‘you’re kidding’, all appear to be used in Scotland together with ‘aye’ meaning ‘yes’ and ‘nowt’ meaning ‘nothing’.
-Many words, however, appear to be used exclusively in Newcastle and the surrounding area, such as ‘canny’ (a versatile word meaning ‘good’, ‘nice’ or ‘very’), ‘hacky’ meaning ‘dirty’, ‘netty’ meaning ‘toilet’, ‘hoy’ meaning ‘throw’ and ‘hockle’ meaning ‘spit’.
+Many words, however, appear to be used exclusively in Newcastle and the surrounding area, such as ‘canny’ (a versatile word meaning ‘good’, ‘nice’ or ‘quite’), ‘hacky’ meaning ‘dirty’, ‘netty’ meaning ‘toilet’, ‘hoy’ meaning ‘throw’ and ‘hockle’ meaning ‘spit’.
 From the aforementioned information, one should therefore be able to work out what ‘Haddaway or al hockle on ya’ may mean (with ‘al’ meaning ‘I will’ and ‘ya’ meaning ‘you’).

 Newcastle, it would seem, has had more than its fair share of ups and downs through the years.
 But every time it gets knocked down, it simply gets back up again with a greater tenacity to succeed and a determination to improve.
 Its people are its strength.
 They are friendly and generous.
 They graft hard with a quiet optimism for the future.
 It is a proud city built on the innovation and individuality of past Geordies who helped to change the world.
 During times of hardship when it has been left to fend for itself it manages to find dynamic ways to reinvent and rejuvinate itself as its survival instincts kick in.
 The same could have been said for Geordie Ridley.
 After his accident down the mine as a young man, he too had to reinvent himself, finding fame as a talented singer in the city’s music halls.
 He would be truly amazed to see how his beloved city has evolved since he wrote the Blaydon Races in 1862 and thrilled to hear his famous song being performed with such pride and passion at St James’ by 50,000 fellow Geordies.
-The fact that it has been adopted as an unofficial Geordie national anthem is a great tribute to Ridley, a man who, despite a life of hardship, just got on with it.
-His memory and his song, so important to Geordie history, will live on for many many years to come.
+The fact that it has been adopted as a Geordie national anthem is a great tribute to Ridley, a man who, despite a life of hardship, just got on with it.
+His memory and his song, so important to Geordie culture, will live on for many many years to come.
 Below, for your enjoyment, are the lyrics, retaining all of the original Geordie dialect, together with a video of the song.
-Enjoy ya’sels and gan canny!

 Happy Geordie Day everyone!
+Enjoy ya’sels and gan canny!

 The Blaydon Races